tylerbeck/generator-power/README.md

 ```

 ###style
-The `style` attribute can be used to determine what and how source styles get compiled.
+The `style` attribute can be used to determine how source styles get compiled.
 ```
         "style": {
             "language": "<%= styleLanguage %>",
+            "combine-media-queries": true,
             "optimize": true,
             "browsers": [
                 "ie > 7",